JGoon0265/ncc2025/#0_youtube2jpg/readme.md

 bring URL

-download youtube.ui and .py
+clone this project and run .exe in /dist

-run video2jpg_Final.py to download video of YT or take picture of them
+you can now download video of YT or take picture of them